Capel-y-ffin: St Mary's Chapel

 The name Capel-y-ffin is Welsh, and means "chapel of the boundary" since it lies in the valley of the River Honddu close to the boundary of the historical dioceses of St David's and Llandaf, now Swansea and Brecon and Monmouth.
 The chapel itself is dedicated to St Mary and was built in 1762, replacing an earlier 15th-century structure.
 It originally served as a chapel of ease for the parish church at Llanigon, but is now within its own ecclesiastical parish.
 With an interior of just 26 by 13 feet (8 by 4 metres), the chapel is one of the smallest in Wales and reminded diarist Francis Kilvert of an owl.
+The official CADW Grade II listing mentions the medieval font, presumably from the earlier church, and a churchyard cross that might date from that era.

 On the other side of the River Honddu is a small, whitewashed Baptist chapel built by the two brothers, William and David Prosser.
 A wall plaque commemorates their work in bringing The Ministry of the Gospel to their house in the year 1737.
 And Secured this Place for That Sacred Use for the Time Being.
 Both died near the End of the Year 1780.

 The hamlet was the last Welsh-speaking community in this part of Wales.